SEESolutions-it/DpdlEngine/README.md

 ## What is Dpdl?

-Dpdl is a constraint device framework and library that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices.
+Dpdl is a constrained device framework and library that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices.
 Dpdl provides an efficient way to encode, allocate and query data from a 'DpdlPacket', a highly compressed executable data container with built-in